 The Nationals and Road to the Nationals

-In 2018, from August to October, all Philippine gamers (under 18 requires parent permission) can compete in the eSports elimination tournament known as Road to the Nationals.
+In 2018, from August to October, all Philippine gamers (under 18 requires parent permission) were allowed to compete in the eSports elimination tournament known as Road to the Nationals.

-This tournament and the league itself will be broadcasted on ESPN5 and will feature three games: Dota 2 for PC gaming; Mobile Legends for mobile gaming; and Tekken 7 for console gaming.
-Gamers are permitted to enter any one of the three tournaments but are limited to playing only one game.
+This tournament was broadcast on ESPN5 and featured three games: Dota 2 for PC gaming, Mobile Legends for mobile gaming, and Tekken 7 for console gaming.
+Gamers were permitted to enter any one of the three tournaments but were limited to playing in only one category each.

-Once the elimination round concludes in the middle of October, the final tournament will be held on October 26, 27, and 28 at ESGS 2018 in the SMX Convention Center located in Pasay City.
-Winners from the games will automatically be eligible to be drafted to one of The Nationals eSports leagues’ six teams where Philippine gamers will be given a monthly salary and become professional gamers competing in both domestic, international, and possibly even Olympic eSports tournaments in the future.
+Once the elimination round concluded in the middle of October, the final tournament was held on October 26-28 at ESGS 2018 in the SMX Convention Center located in Pasay City.
+Winners from the games were automatically eligible to be drafted to one of The Nationals eSports leagues’ six teams, where Philippine gamers are given a monthly salary and are officially recognized as professional gamers competing in domestic, international, and possibly even Olympic eSports tournaments in the future.

-Here are the six Philippine companies that will be sponsoring teams of drafted players for The Nationals inaugural season at the beginning of 2019:
+Here are the six Philippine teams of drafted players for The Nationals, current as of Q4 2020:

 The Nationals – Dota 2